"Appetites and Urges" EDCAS Program 2014-2015

 Course Instructor: Jean Petrucelli, Ph.D.

-UNDERSTANDING AND DEALING WITH OBESITY: PSYCHOLOGICAL FACTORS IN BARIATRIC SURGERY AND THE IMPACT OF CHANGES IN BODY SIZE
+UNDERSTANDING AND DEALING WITH OBESITY: PSYCHOLOGICAL FACTORS IN BARIATRIC SURGERY AND THE IMPACT OF CHANGES IN THE PHYSICAL SELF

 Course Instructor: Janet Tintner, Psy.D.